NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/BFT DETECTOR. Automatic detection of business flow tampering for digital content service.md

 - a differential analysis on the two executions pinpoint the critical implementation of the business flow
 - mutated executions achieving similar results to the legitimate executions suggest that there can be BFT flaws
 - test inputs that tamper the client logic are automatically generated
+- 352 real-world digital content service providers were tested, and 315 flaws were found

 ### BFT Detector implementation

 **Dynamic execution and trace collection**
-Dynamic execution trace are collected by exercising business processes according to the business model.
-The output includes call traces and execution result snapshots which are essentially screenshots and HTML/DOM data.
+==Dynamic execution trace (e.g., functions name, execution paths) are collected ==by exercising business processes according to the business model.
+The output includes call traces and execution result snapshots, which are essentially screenshots and HTML/DOM data (this will be used in the testing phase).

+To support this step, the V8 JS engine has been modified to modify the runtime execution of JavaScript

 **Call Trace Differential Analysis**
 Our system performs differential analysis on the function call trace collected for different business flows, identifying call divergences points where executions start to differ.
+- **divergence point**: a situation in which critical business logic is involved and you can distinguish between a path leading to the desired business flow and a path bypassing the execution of the regular flow

 **Test Input Generation**
 We generate test inputs containing statements data to be mutated by using the call divergence points from the previous step.